traitecoevo/rabbit/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

-the data seems to at a temporal resolution of 25 readings per second which might be a lot to handle for various graphing applications.
+the data is at a temporal resolution of 25 readings per second which might be a lot to handle for various graphing applications.
 Here is a function to take the mode of the categorical variables at a given resolution.